Search

 After the passing of Rabbi Yosef Yitzchak Schneersohn on the 10th of Shevat, in 1950, Rabbi Menachem M. Schneerson ascended to the leadership of the flourishing movement one year later [click here for video].

 Motivated by a profound love for the Jewish people, the Rebbe launched an unprecedented program to bring Judaism to every individual Jew, wherever he or she may be.
-Inspired by the Biblical mandate: “And you shall spread forth to the West and to the East and to the North and to the South” (Genesis 28:14), the Rebbe established a corps of shluchim (Lubavitch emissaries) and charged them with establishing Chabad-Lubavitch centers in every corner of the world.
+Inspired by the Biblical mandate: “And you shall spread forth to the West and to the East and to the North and to the South” (Gen. 28:14), the Rebbe established a corps of shluchim (Lubavitch emissaries) and charged them with establishing Chabad-Lubavitch centers around the world.
 These dedicated men and women reflect the commitment of Lubavitch to the entire Jewish people.
-It is no wonder that, for many communities, Chabad-Lubavitch, with its vast array of educational and social service programming, has become the central address for all matters Jewish.
+It is no wonder that Chabad-Lubavitch, with its vast array of educational and social service programming, has become the central address for all matters Jewish.

 SPANNING THE GLOBE